Rosalina (Mario)

-Rosalina, known as Rosetta (ロゼッタ, Rozetta) in Japan, is a character in the Mario franchise.
-She debuted in Super Mario Galaxy (2007), as a non-player character who resides in the Comet Observatory, the game's hub world.
-In the game, Rosalina is the adoptive mother of the Lumas, a fictional species of star-like creatures, and also watcher of the cosmos.
-Rosalina has since appeared as a player character in subsequent games, such as the Mario Kart, Mario Party, and Super Smash Bros. series, as well as Super Mario 3D World.
+Rosalina, known as Rosetta (ロゼッタ, Rozetta) in Japan, is a character in Nintendo's Mario franchise.
+She was created by Yoshiaki Koizumi and debuted in Super Mario Galaxy (2007) as a non-player character who resides in the Comet Observatory, the game's hub world.
+In the game, Rosalina is the adoptive mother of the Lumas, a species of star-like creatures, and also watcher of the cosmos.

+Rosalina has since appeared as a playable character in subsequent games, such as the Mario Kart, Mario Party, and Super Smash Bros. series, as well as Super Mario 3D World and Super Mario Bros.
+Wonder – Nintendo Switch 2 Edition: Meetup in Bellabel Park.
 She also appears in Mario + Rabbids Sparks of Hope (2022), where she is possessed by Cursa, the main antagonist.
-She will appear in the 2026 film The Super Mario Galaxy Movie, voiced by Brie Larson.
+She appears in the 2026 film The Super Mario Galaxy Movie, where she is voiced by Brie Larson.